kalabakas1/MPE/Documentation/Controllable API.md

 * ResponseTimestamp

 ## Implementation
+This section describes a bit about the implementation.
+This is not production ready at all and is not intended to be, but rather be a project to proof a concept.

+### Decorating through attributes
+This small setup is using attributes to controll the functionality.

+#### RestrictMethod
+This is intended to decorate API methods in the controller.
+When it is executed it will do a lookup in the database to check if the API key defined in Authorization header is allowed to call the method.
+The method name is defined in the attribute initialization.

+#### RestrictSerialization

 Define a attribute for the API method declarations
 * Check the if there exists a Authorized header against the API_Key table + the API_Method table